female-coders-linz/workshops/tetris/README.md

 ## Freezing tetrominos when they touch another tetromino

 This is where our `frozen-tetromino` class comes into play.
-We will add a function to check if any cell of our currentTetromino would touch an existing frozen tetromino at it's new index.
+We will add a function to check if any cell of our current tetrominos would touch an existing frozen tetromino at its new index.

 ```javascript
 function wouldTouchFrozenTetromino(potentialPosition) {